 For all costs required to carry out the activities (e.g. software, design costs etc).
-Funding for small items processing fees, Seminar/conference attendance (provide details of name and location, where possible), and any other means of communicating outcomes or engaging with stakeholders.
+Funding for small items of equipment can be included in this section.
+Standalone computers will not be funded.
+All costs must be inclusive of VAT, where applicable.